Graduate Certificate in Regulatory Science

 C-Path Founder

-Law 576A: Drug Discovery, Development, and in the Market
+Law 576A: Drug Discovery, Development & Innovation to Reach the Marketplace

 This course navigates the drug development path stretching across the pre-clinical and post-marketing divide to cover the full range of drug regulation, including drug discovery, innovative drug development tools, and the post-approval phase.
 Intellectual Property protection and evaluation will be covered, along with FDA-enforced market exclusivity and FDA-expedited review programs.
 The course concludes with international regulatory perspectives, including the European Medicines Agency, the costs involved to bring drugs through the clinical trials to market in the US and abroad, and how this affects future investment and strategy.